dfinity/portal/docs/samples/host-a-website.md

 ## Prerequisites

-- [x] Before you begin, make sure you are set up with our SDK (dfx) and a Cycles Wallet, either from the [Faucet quickstart](https://smartcontracts.org/docs/current/developer-docs/quickstart/cycles-faucet) or by purchasing ICP and following our [Mainnet deployment](https://internetcomputer.org/docs/current/developer-docs/setup/deploy-mainnet) guide.
+- [x] Before you begin, make sure you are set up with our SDK (dfx) and a Cycles Wallet, either from the [faucet quickstart](https://smartcontracts.org/docs/current/developer-docs/quickstart/cycles-faucet) or by purchasing ICP and following our [Mainnet deployment](https://internetcomputer.org/docs/current/developer-docs/setup/deploy-mainnet) guide.

 ## Set up your project